-‘Chelsea Bomber’ Found Guilty on All 8 Counts
+Trail of Evidence, Swift Verdict at Chelsea Bomber Trial

 Mayor Bill de Blasio, in a statement, called the Chelsea bombing “an attempt to bring our city to its knees.
 Instead, our NYPD, FBI and federal prosecutors have brought Ahmad Rahimi to justice.
 His evil was met with the bravery and resiliency of a beautiful neighborhood and an entire city.
 New York City will never be intimidated.
 We remain vigilant, resolute and safe.
 Congratulations to all those involved in this important prosecution.”

-This is a developing story.
-Check back for updates, and see our Oct.
-19 print edition for full coverage.
+See our Oct.
+19 print edition (online version available evening of Oct.
+18) for full coverage.